-Did you like this article?
-Please click the “Like” button and share on your social media.
+If you like this post, please spread the joy!
+Share on all your social media.